 The above table data was published as part of a regulation by USCIS.
 Check Federal Register for exact data table

 H1B Historical data – 1999 to 2004

 |H1B Fiscal Year||H1Bs Filed||H1Bs Approved||H1B Cap Available||Cap Reached Date||Comments / Reasons|

 |1999||138,000+||138,000+||115,000||Over Cap||KPMG audit reported that INS approved more visas than the cap in News release.|

 |2000||164,814||136,787||115,000||21-March||USICS believes they have enough petitions to fulfil the cap|

 |2001||201,543||201,079||195,000||NOT reached||USICS considers visas accepted after November 5, 2001 will be considered for 2002 H1B Cap|

-All the information is available for public on USCIS website.
+All the information is available to the public on the USCIS website.
 Should you need further clarification, please visit the USCIS Website .
-Information presented here is based on the data published on USCIS website.
+The information presented here is based on the data published on the USCIS website.